-303.730.1022 sspr.org/nature • f@SouthPlattePark
+ssprd.org/nature • f@SouthPlattePark

-South Platte Park offers field trips with hands-on discovery, outdoor explorations, and inquiry-based learning.
+South Platte Park offers field trips with hands-on discovery, outdoor exploration, and inquiry-based learning.
 Programs are designed to help students master current state academic standards.
 Staff members are trained interpreters, certified by the National Association for Interpretation.
-Before your visit, a packet of pre-trip and post-trip activities are provided for you to introduce and reinforce your SPP field trip.
+Before your visit, a packet of pre-trip and post-trip activities are provided to introduce your South Platte Park field trip.

-- Group Size: Most classes choose to come for a "double" (when 2 classes alternate between their chosen program, the river table and visiting the Nature Center).
-55 students is the maximum for a double which normally take place from 10-1:30.
-A "double-like" program is available for a single class who wants to experience the river table and Nature Center along with their program.
-A "single" is one class of up to 30 students.
-They do not use the river table or tour the Nature Center and normally occur at 10-11:30.
-Small groups are welcome, but pay a fee equal to the minimum for 10 students. - Chaperones: Adults supervise 3-5 children and pay no fee.
+- Group Logistics: The full experience includes a guided hike or water exploration, chaperone-led small group activities or a nature center tour, and a guided experience with the river table.
+10 to 55 students may attend, and larger groups will be split to rotate among activities.
+Groups smaller than 10 are welcome but must cover the minimum cost for 10.
+Programs typically run 10 am-1:30 pm and can shift for your school and transportation needs.
+A partial-day program is available that runs 1.5-2 hours for groups up to 30 students and includes only the guided hike or water exploration. - Chaperones: Adults supervise 3-5 children and pay no fee.
 One adult is required for every 5 children.
-Due to safety concerns, chaperones are asked not to bring siblings. - Cost: Students from within the South Suburban District pay \$5 each.
-Groups outside the district pay \$6 per student.
-Add \$1 per student for a double or double-like program. - Deposits: A 50% deposit is required within 2 weeks of scheduling to hold your date. - Cancellation: Programs occur regardless of the weather, unless schools are closed.
-In a situation as above, we will attempt to reschedule or refund the deposit.
-Groups choosing to cancel their program for any other reason forfeit their deposit. - Planning: Book a program by calling 303.730.1022.
-For best selection of dates, book early!
+As chaperones will participate in activities and monitor safety, please do not bring siblings or other children. - Cost: Groups within the South Suburban District pay \$11 per student for the full experience (\$9 for the partial-day trip).
+Groups from outside of the District pay \$14 per student for the full experience (\$12 for partial-day).
+Scholarships are available to qualifying groups. - Deposits: A 50% deposit is required within two weeks of scheduling to hold your date. - Cancellation: Programs occur regardless of weather.
+If schools are closed, we will attempt to reschedule or will refund the deposit.
+Groups choosing to cancel their program for any other reason forfeit their deposit. - Planning: Call 303.730.1022 to book a field trip.
+Book early for the best selection of dates!

-Groups visiting on their own: Contact us for rules and to schedule in advance.
+Visiting as a group on your own?
+Contact us for rules and to schedule in advance.